 People get pets for many reasons – companionship, status, security, emotional or to fill a family role.
 The view of some vegans is that all animal ownership is wrong, but there are undeniable rewards that it can give to many people.
 Pets can be extremely affectionate, loyal and give unconditional love.
 The close contact through stroking is believed to be extremely beneficial for relieving stress, is used in therapy with the ederly and autistic and the responsibility of looking after another living creature can teach children compassion.
-If you want a pet, go to an animal shelter.
+If you want a pet consider an animal shelter.
 These are full of abandoned and unwanted animals in need of loving homes.
 Pet shops are a big no-no with the shadow of puppy farms, animal cruelty and neglect looming over them.
 If you are set on buying a particular breed sites, such as Dogsblog.com, can help you find an existing animal that is waiting to be rehomed (there are also similar websites for other animals too).
 But even before this, make sure you research the breed and ensure you, your life style and your potential pet are compatible with each other.
 All too often people rush into buying without thinking because they like a particular ‘look’, or because it’s a cute puppy or kitten.
 When you buy a pet you could be committing yourself for the next 10+ years.

 - Battery Hen Welfare Trust

 - Battersea Dogs & Cats Home

 - Bluecross (all pets incl horses, ponies and donkeys)